Procedure Details

 4. Responsibilities

-• Financial Aid – Responsible for counseling students on financial aid regarding leave of absence.
+- Financial Aid – Responsible for advising students on financial aid regarding leave of absence.

-• Title IX Coordinators and Center for Student Access – Responsible for providing students with reasonable modification for pregnancy childbirth, pregnancy related conditions.
+- Title IX Coordinators and Center for Student Access – Responsible for providing students with reasonable modifications and accommodations for childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery.

 5. Procedure

-1. Student completes the Leave of Absence dynamic form to seek a modification based on pregnancy, childbirth, pregnancy related conditions or parental status.
+- To request a leave of absence, a student completes the Student Reasonable Modification Request form to seek a modification based on pregnancy, childbirth, pregnancy-related conditions or parental status.

-2. The Title IX Coordinator meets with the student to provide them with information regarding their rights, resources, and a full explanation of the modification process and its requirements and offer to schedule a meeting with the instructor, student, and Title IX coordinator.
+- The Title IX Coordinator meets with the student to provide them with information regarding their rights, resources, and a full explanation of the modification process and its requirements and offer to schedule a meeting with the instructor, student, and Title IX coordinator to discuss the leave of absence request.

-3. Title IX coordinator meets with the student, instructor of the course and program director over the area to discuss reasonable accommodations.
+- Title IX coordinator meets with the student, instructor of the course, and program director over the area to discuss reasonable modifications related to the leave of absence request.

-1. For programs that only offer courses once per academic year, the student will be placed into the course once it is offered again.
-This course might not be offered the next semester, depending on the semester they took Leave of Absence.
+- For programs that only offer courses once per academic year, the student will be placed into the course once it is offered again.
+This course might not be offered the next semester, depending on the semester they took leave of absence.

-3. There is no guarantee that clinicals can be made up at the same location or same point of the semester.
-Clinical sites are run by third parties and are not under any obligation to fulfill the terms of this Leave of Absence.
+- There is no guarantee that clinicals can be made up at the same location or same point of the semester.
+Clinical sites are run by third parties and are not under any obligation to fulfill the terms of this leave of absence.

-1. The student is allowed only one attempt at PLA, which is at no cost.
+- The student is allowed only one attempt at PLA.

 6. Reference

-Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance (Title IX)
+- Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance

 7. Definitions